StevenR152/steven-rutherford.com/blog/2020-05-26-indie-game-dev.md

 https://ldjam.com/events/ludum-dare/rules

-### I give you my axe, I give you my bow, I give you my CraftyJS.
+### I give you my axe, I give you my bow, I give you CraftyJS.
 Lets use Unity - NO!
 Lets use Unreal - NO!
 CraftyJS - Yes!